aplteam/Tatin/docs/Server-TipsAndTricks.md

 ### Special REST commands

-A Tatin server can offer a number of special REST commands only useful for a developer when testing Tatin.
+A Tatin server can offer several special REST commands only useful for a developer when testing Tatin.
 They should never be available on a production server.

 Whether these commands would be carried out is decided by the INI entry `[CONFIG]SpecialCommands`.

 One of the commands will return an HTML page with all available commands.
-We use this as example.
+We use this as an example.

 In a Browser enter this URL: